-PRICE BID (Bill of Quantities)
+PRICE BID (Bill Of Quantities)

 Price should be quoted in the BOQ template available in the portal.
 The BOQ template must not be modified/replaced by the bidder and the same should be uploaded after filling the relevant columns, else the bidder is liable to be rejected for that tender.
+The Bidder shall fill in the rate for each items in the Bill of Quantities through CPP e-portal.
 Bidders are allowed to enter the Bidder Name and Values only.